 We prove that any compact Kähler 3-dimensional manifold which has no non-trivial complex subvarieties is a torus.
 This is a very special case of a general conjecture on the structure of 'simple manifolds', central in the bimeromorphic classification of compact Kähler manifolds.
-The proof follows from the Brunella pseudo-effectivity theorem, combined with fundamental results of Siu and of the second author on the Lelong numbers of closed positive (1,1)-currents, and with a version of the hard Lefschetz theorem for pseudo-effective line bundles, due to Takegoshi and Demailly-Peternell-Schneider.
+The proof follows from the Brunella pseudo-effectivity theorem, combined with fundamental results of Siu and Demailly of the second author on the Lelong numbers of closed positive (1, 1)-currents, and on the Takegoshi and Demailly Peternell-Schneider with a version of the hard Lefschetz theorem for pseudo-effective line bundles, together with special due to Takegoshi and Demailly-Peternell-Schneider.
 Special features of the Riemann-Roch formula in dimension 3 are also used.